 The can gets cold.
 The longer you hold down the button the colder it gets.
 In a nutshell, that's how an orifice tube makes the air conditioning system cold.
 On the other side of the orifice the low pressure liquid flows into the evaporator core.
 This looks like a mini radiator with aluminum fins.

 This device gets in the low 30 degree range.
 Ambient temperature air passes through the cabin air filter and through the cold aluminum evaporator fins.
-Then finally out into the interior cabin for people to enjoy.
-That's how an air conditioning system makes the inside of a car cold.
-And we owe a great deal of thanks to the hard work of the orifice tube.

 As I mentioned this part fails due to other problems internally in the automotive air conditioning system.
 In a perfect world this part would never need servicing.
+However, it can become a blockage point.

-But because of its construction it can become a blockage point and mess up the pressure balance of the system.
 Since the hole in the brass tube is small the manufacturer had to protect it by placing screens around it.
 There are no other filters or screens in a factory installed automotive system.

 This means that any debris from damage to internal parts will collect around the orifice tube screens.
 When enough debris builds up the orifice will not meter the correct amount of Freon into the evaporator.
 Therefore, a malfunctioning orifice tube is a sign of a larger internal problem occurring.